beforesemicolon/cwco/docs/ContextProviderComponent.md

 ```

 ### Data and methods
-Any data defined inside the class is available inside the template but not inside the custom components
+Any data defined inside the class can be accessed inside the template but not inside the custom components
 you create.

 From the example above, the `app` object cannot be accessed inside the `todo-item` template.
 However, you can access
-the data and methods inside the `todo-item` tag body.
+the data and methods inside the `todo-item` tag body as this is still considered to be part of the provider template.

 ```html
 <!-- index.html-->